gpc/greenmail/README.md

 	    }
 	}

-You can also completely disable the plugin by using the config setting greenmail.disabled = true.
+You can also completely disable the plugin by using the config setting `greenmail.disabled = true`.
 For example, to disable greenmail in production:

 	environments {
 	    production {